rytsikau/ee.Yrewind/README.md

 To download the time interval from the first currently available moment:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=beginning

-To record the scheduled (not currently active) livestream from the first second when it starts:
+To record the scheduled livestream from the first second when it starts:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=wait

 <br>